Modern Day Slavery Statement 2020/21

 - During the recruitment process, our temporary employees are taken through an induction which includes information, guidance and a video on modern slavery, including the importance of reporting any suspicion to team leader and managers

-- Supporting Modern Slavery Charities (charity events/raising awareness/raising funds/building partnerships)
+- Partnering and Supporting Hope for Justice (charity events/raising awareness/raising funds/building partnerships)

-- Annual refresher training with all permanent employees, providing case studies and lessons learnt including our action plan for 2019/20 contained in the annual Modern Slavery Statement.
+- Annual refresher training with all permanent employees, providing case studies and lessons learnt including our action plan for 2021/22 contained in the annual Modern Slavery Statement

 - Multi-Lingual briefings surrounding modern slavery to be conveyed quarterly across temporary workforce (mixture of all nationalities)